PLUSTER-Development/Tip-Calculator/README.md

 ALERTS
 ==============
-All comments are above what they are talking about
+All comments are above what they are talking about.